toml-lang/toml/README.md

 '''
 ```

+Control characters other than tab are not permitted in a literal string.
+Thus,
-For binary data it is recommended that you use Base64 or another suitable ASCII
+for binary data it is recommended that you use Base64 or another suitable ASCII
 or UTF-8 encoding.
 The handling of that encoding will be application specific.

 Integer